By Rachel Most

 6. Choosing a Career/Choosing a Major.

-- Each student must make her or his own choice — not you.
+- Each student must make their own choice — not you.
 Students will need 10 or more courses in their major, so they should select something they truly enjoy studying.
 The more they like what they do, the better they will do in that area.

 - An economics or business major doesn’t guarantee a job, and an archaeology major doesn’t mean a jobless future.